Standards of Conduct

 - Violation of Standard #4.8.
 University Activities: Intentionally or recklessly interfering with University-sponsored activities.

 - Violation of Standard #4.9.
-Tobacco Use: Tobacco use (cigarettes, cigars, smokeless tobacco, etc.) is prohibited in all areas of campus (including residence halls) at Creighton University.
+Tobacco Use: Tobacco use (cigarettes, cigars, smokeless tobacco, electronic nicotine delivery systems, etc.), is prohibited in all areas of campus (including residence halls) at Creighton University.
+Smoking or use of other tobacco products by students under the age of 21 is prohibited in all areas of campus (including residence halls) at Creighton University and off campus.

 Any student who engages in any act of behavioral misconduct is subject to University disciplinary action, as set forth in Behavioral Misconduct Procedures section of the Handbook (except when there is evidence that a student is in violation of the Harassment, Discrimination, Sexual and Relationship Misconduct 2.1.25.)
 These violations outline specific actions which negatively impact the University community, and for which students are subject to disciplinary action.
 All violations above are also prohibited off campus and may result in action by the University if the individual’s or community’s safety and/or educational opportunities are jeopardized.